Park Sung-hoon: 2022–present: Wider recognition, recent screen works and theater comeback

 The cast for Season 2 of Netflix original series Squid Game was revealed at Netflix's global fan event Tudum held in Sao Paulo, Brazil on June 17, 2023.
-In addition to the return of Lee Jung-jae, Lee Byung-hun, Wi Ha-joon, and Gong Yoo, who played in Season 1, Park was a new contestant alongside Im Si-wan, Kang Ha-neul, Lee Jin-wook and Yang Dong-geun.
+In addition to the return of Lee Jung-jae, Lee Byung-hun, Wi Ha-joon, and Gong Yoo, who played in Season 1, Park was a new contestant alongside Yim Si-wan, Kang Ha-neul, Lee Jin-wook and Yang Dong-geun.

 Park also took on role in the film Hail to Hell, which tackles the issue of digital sexual crimes.
 In the film, he portrayed the character Han Myeong-ho, an unscrupulous villain with a distinct contrast to Jeon Jae-jun.
 It premiered at the 27th Busan International Film Festival.
 His portrayal earned him a nomination in the Best New Actor category at the 59th Grand Bell Awards.

 Meanwhile, in dramas, Park took on a non-antagonistic role.
 In the series Not Others, he portrayed the character Eun Jae-won, the director of Namchon Police Station.
 The drama is based on a webtoon of the same Korean title, which was serialized on Kakao Webtoon from 2019 to 2022.
 It is an original production by Genie TV, and is available for streaming on its platform, as well as on TVING in South Korea, and on Viki in selected regions.
 It also broadcast on ENA from July 17 to August 22, 2023 every Monday and Tuesday at 22:00 (KST).
 The drama is set to return for a second season, scheduled to be released in 2025.
 In the mystery series The Kidnapping Day, Park acted as Park Sang-yoon, a violent crime detective.
 The drama also starred Yoon Kye-sang, Jeon Yu-na, and Kim Shin-rok.
 It is based on a mystery novel of the same title by writer Jung Hae-yeon.
 It broadcast on ENA from September 13 to October 25, 2023, every Wednesday and Thursday at 21:00 (KST).
 It is also available for streaming on Amazon Prime Video in selected regions.

 In January 2024, Park had made a special appearance in episodes 1-2 of the Netflix series The Bequeathed, which had been created and written by director Yeon Sang-ho.
 Director Min Hong-nam, who had worked as an assistant director on Train to Busan, directed the series.
 The series exclusively released on Netflix on January 19, 2024.
 In the series, Park had portrayed the character Yang Jae-seok, who was the husband of Yoon Seo-ha (played by Kim Hyun-joo).
 Additionally, in the same month, Park started shooting in Thailand for Kim Pan-soo's action film Tropical Night.